LeChatParle/dictcc-macos-dictionary/README.md

 ## Project Credits

-This is a fork made by Jeremy Edwards of a a project originally developed by the below developers.
+This is a fork made by Jeremy Edwards of a project originally developed by the below developers.
 I have only updated this to work with a more recent version of Python

 Bernhard Caspar<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://www.bernhardcaspar.de/dictcc